Jack McCall, Desperado: Plot

 Jack McCall is a Southerner who joins the Union during the civil war.
 When he encounters three Confederate soldiers posing as Yankees, including one named Spargo, Jack tells them the place where the headquarters is located.
 Soon after he is tried as a spy.
 Jack manages to escape, and returns home to tell his parents what really happened.
 He is followed by his cousin Bat McCall and sergeant Bill Hickok who arrive as Jack is leaving through the back door.
 When Jack's father reaches for a rifle Hickok shoots him, then Bat unwittingly shoots Jack's mother through an upstairs door.
-Hickok tells Bat that now he has now inherited the estate, and Hickok will share in the management.
+Hickok tells Bat that now he has inherited the estate, and Hickok will share in the management.

 Jack escapes and tries to track down the Confederate soldiers who tricked him, but has still not found them when peace is declared.
 After the war Jack tries to prove his innocence and asks Spargo to testify.
 Spargo first agrees, but when Jack is captured again, Spargo decides to join Hickok and Bat.
 With the help of Rose Griffith, Jack manages to escape again and hopes to clear his name.
 Meanwhile, Hickok, Bat and Spargo have left for Kansas City.
 In search for gold, they plan to destroy the Sioux Indians.
 Jack, while still trying to clear his name, becomes aware of their plans and tries to stop them.